 1,500th hit in unusual fashion on Thursday.
 He singled off the glove of

-Washington RHP Edwin Jackson in the first
+Washington RHP Edwin

 1B Lance Berkman, on a rehabilitation assignment at Class AAA Memphis for the last week, will rejoin the team on Friday and could be activated on Saturday.
 Berkman has been dealing with pain and stiffness in both knees.

 C Bryan Anderson got his

 first hit of the season, a double in the eighth inning, and scored the